Nova Radio North East: As Nova Radio North East

-2019 - Present
+2019–present

 Unfortunately, the previous management takeover of NE1fm fell through, and was passed on once again.
 This time, the new management consisted of a team who already ran an online community station in the area, 'Nova Radio North East'.

 In June 2019, these two stations were merged into one, forming the new 'Nova Radio North East 102.5FM'.

-In 2022 the station has successfully been awarded a five year extension to its licence.
-It has also expanded it broadcasting programming by launching Nova Extra an online based station primarily focussed on the training of volunteers in preparation for moving to the FM brand.
-Neil Owen Kipling CBIT director has committed to continue to drive the station forward with plans to go DAB on newly launching multiplexes within the north east region.
+In 2022 the station was successfully awarded a five-year extension to its licence.
+The FM licence was later revoked, meaning the station now only broadcasts online.